AdmitadSDK/ios_sdk/README.md

 ```
 4. Run `pod install`.
 A *.xcworkspace* will be created.
 5. Close your project (if opened) and open the *.xcworkspace*.
+6. If you've run into some issues installing *AdmitadSDK* via CocoaPods, try running `pod update` in Terminal.

 ## Alamofire version